 SO2 monitoring is an efficient way to detect and reduce exposure to sulfur oxides which further benefits in reducing the formation of particulate sulfur pollutants like fine sulfate particles, acid rain, and smog.
-This article covers information on sulfur oxides, its sources, permissible levels in the ambient air, health and environmental impact, possible corrective measures, need for sulfur dioxide monitors as well as different methods of SO2 monitoring.
+This article covers information on sulfur oxides, their sources, permissible levels in the ambient air, health and environmental impact, possible corrective measures, the need for sulfur dioxide monitors as well as different methods of SO2 monitoring.

 What is SOx?

 Sulfur oxides are a group of air pollutants made up of sulfur and oxygen atoms.

 SO2 is a dense, colorless, toxic, non-flammable, reactive gas composed of one sulfur atom bonded to two oxygen atoms.
 It has a suffocating unpleasant strong distinct odor similar to a matchstick being struck.
 It is an acidic, erosive gas that reacts easily with other substances to form harmful compounds, such as sulfuric acid, sulfurous acid, and sulfate particles.